 - 1) If a staff member shows symptoms of illness, the following procedure should be followed assuming the staff member is not incapacitated, in which case an ambulance should be called (by person, manager, other contact). - 2) The staff member should be reassured that their health and safety and that of their colleagues is the primary concern. - 3) HR should be notified immediately. - 4) If the staff member prefers to go home and deal with the situation from there it is their choice.
-However, they should consider whether they are fit enough to do so and also whether the GP/HSE might first have relevant advice. - 5) The staff member/manager/other contact should alert HR to the situation. - 6) If the employee is absent following the incident, the manager should alert HR to the situation (using the email address AlertHR@cso.ie). - 7) If the manager is subsequently contacted to advise that the incident was related to COVID-19, HR should also be informed, and all assistance will be provided.
-The existing guidelines from DPER about recording and classifying absences are applicable as are the general principles applying to the management of sick leave, for example the requirement of staff to contact managers and for ongoing contact with staff who are on special leave for this purpose, will apply. - 8) Contact details for Deirdre Harte (HR Assistant Principal, 0879552248) should be provided to the HSE should they decide that the case requires contacts tracing through the employer.
+However, they should consider whether they are fit enough to do so and also whether the GP/HSE might first have relevant advice. - 5) If a member of field staff develops the symptoms of COVID-19 while working in the field, they should isolate themselves from other people in the first instance.
+In most cases this will mean going home.
+However, if this is not immediately possible, then the person should remain in their car until alternative transport home can be arranged by the Line Manager if necessary. - 6) The staff member/manager/other contact should alert HR to the situation. - 7) If the employee is absent following the incident, the manager should alert HR to the situation (using the email address AlertHR@cso.ie). - 8) If the manager is subsequently contacted to advise that the incident was related to COVID-19, HR should also be informed, and all assistance will be provided.
+The existing guidelines from DPER about recording and classifying absences are applicable as are the general principles applying to the management of sick leave, for example the requirement of staff to contact managers and for ongoing contact with staff who are on special leave for this purpose, will apply. - 9) Contact details for Deirdre Harte (HR Assistant Principal, 0879552248) should be provided to the HSE should they decide that the case requires contacts tracing through the employer.